Beware of Intellectual Favoritisms Lurking Everywhere

-Have you ever been at another doctor for a second opinion, and then left his office all confused and somewhat pissed off at the guessing routine of the medical profession?
+Have you ever been to a doctor for a second opinion, and then left his office all confused and somewhat pissed off at what appeared to be a guessing routine of the medical profession?

 In one of such instances my wife almost lost her eyesight due to a late correct diagnosis.
 Her persistent cough was first a "bronchitis", then a "whooping cough", and finally a specialist discovered a temporal arteritis, or an inflammation of arteries in head.

-After changing her family doctor her bad luck with doctors came back when the new doctor sent her home with nothing but a usual advice for a good rest and plenty of liquids---the third doctor finding a walking pneumonia which persisted for three months for not being treated in time.
+After changing her family doctor her bad luck with doctors came back when the new one sent her home with nothing but a usual advice for a "good rest and plenty of liquids"---only the third doctor diagnosing a "walking pneumonia" which persisted for three months for not being treated in time.

 Now, let's not jump the gun; most of the doctors are doing their best, with the only little problem that their "best" may not turn out to be good enough.
 That brings us to an often forgotten fact that a medico is in the first place a human being, not a robot-like encyclopedia of medical science.

 So a wrong diagnosis or a treatment may follow after nothing more than his lack of sleep or a nagging indigestion.
 However, there is this less forgivable factor, and it has a lot to do with his personal favorite approach, or---his intellectual taste.

 For example, if during his studies he excelled in microbiology, he may tend to ascribe much of health issues to germs.
 On the other hand, he could be of a more holistic kind, seeing our physical problems as an extension of something emotional.
 Much in a sense of that maxim of the ancient Ayurvedic medicine: "Don't tell me where your body is hurting---tell me where your life is hurting."